 Each year after property assessments are determined, they are posted to the Assessment Roll.
 Assessment Change Notices are then mailed to property owners if the assessment has changed from the prior year.
 The city then opens the Assessment Roll for public review during the Open Book period.

 Open Book is the period of time just after the Assessor has completed the annual Assessment Roll and Assessment Change Notices have been mailed.
-In Sun Prairie it is usually the first 2 weeks after the Assessment Change Notices have been mailed.

 During this time the Assessment Roll is open to the whole community for review.
 Time is reserved for property owners to make appointments with the Assessing staff to review property records and discuss valuation concerns.
 The Assessor’s staff will have a limited number of evening appointments available.

 If you wish to object to your assessment we encourage you to first meet with a member of the Assessor’s staff who can answer your questions.

 Reasons for Assessment Changes

 General economic conditions, such as interest rates, inflation, supply and demand, and changes in tax laws will influence the market value of real estate.
 As property values change in the market place, those changes must be reflected on the Assessment Roll on an annual basis.
 Consequently, assessed values can go up or down even if you have made no changes to your property.

 Impact on Taxes